Where to Stay in Chicago First Time: Best Areas

 Humboldt Park in the west is a great place to escape from the press of the city for a while.
 With various sports fields, playgrounds, and gardens set around several ponds, it’s a lovely green space for locals and visitors to relax.

-Best places to stay in West Loop:
+Best places to stay in and around Chicago’s West Loop:

 🔍MORE HOTELS IN WEST TOWN

-The Field Museum is a fantastic museum of natural history and science.
 Just a short walk away is the Adler Planetarium and Doane Observatory.
 Along with the aquarium, this area is a great place for an educational family day out.

 The park overlooks a beautiful marina.
 Various street-food stalls around the park make this a lovely place for a picnic lunch with a view.